Communion During Worship

 Beginning the weekend of August 8-9, communion will be offered during our in-person worship services at both campuses.
 Communion will be offered in a “touchless” manner: Wafers will be placed in a “standing up” position in slotted trays so that each communicant takes their own wafer.
 Individual communion cups will be spaced out in trays so that each communicant takes their own individual cup.
 Lord, may Your body and Your blood be for my soul the highest good.

-In addition to the weekly Brief Services held at both campuses, Pastor Phil and Pastor Mark are also available to bring communion to your home (usually outside on a porch or patio) or outside at either the Mission or Shawnee campus.
-Contact either of them directly to set up a time.
+In addition to the weekly Brief Services held at the Mission campuses, the pastors are also available to bring communion to your home (usually outside on a porch or patio) or outside at either the Mission or Shawnee campus.
+Contact them directly to set up a time.

 Any worship service at Trinity must be done in accordance with God’s Word.
 Worship in the midst of these challenging times requires a few additional considerations.
 Specifically, the Third, Fourth, and Fifth Commandments must be considered as we undertake any worship activity: